-I'm a rising second-year at Northeastern University, living out my dreams.
+I'm currently a second-year at Northeastern University, living out my dreams.
 My first exposure to computers came through downloading a virus on my father's computer.
 After that mishap, I wanted to learn more... and the rest is history.

 At Northeastern, you can catch me working on one of Code4Community's projects, hanging out with the squad at NUHacks, or involved in a hackathon.
 When I'm not coding, I'm probably playing Yu-Gi-Oh!, watching bad anime, or cooking.